bulkan/rfremoteserver/README.md

 * `docs`: String contain the keyword documentation
 * `args`: Array of the arguments that keyword accepts. use ["\*args"] if your keyword accepts more than one argument.
 * `impl`: The actual keyword function.
-This function is what gets bound as an xmlrpc method callback hence its args are always `params` & `callback`
+This function is what gets bound as an xmlrpc method callback hence its args are always `params` & `callback`.

 Example test case file for Robot Framework to use the above remote keyword library